Putin proposes world powers summit to avoid U.N. 'confrontation' over Iran

 Putin said Russia, which is an ally of Iran in the Syrian civil war, remained fully committed to the nuclear deal and that the aim of a video summit would be "to outline steps that will allow to avoid confrontation and escalation of the situation in the security council."
 He also said leaders could discuss establishing "reliable security and confidence building measures in the Persian Gulf" adding that this could be "achieved if we combine the political will and constructive approach of all our states and the states in the region."

 U.S. President Donald Trump wants to negotiate a new deal with Iran that would prevent it from both developing nuclear weapons and curb its activities in the region and elsewhere.
 He dubbed the 2015 nuclear deal - reached by the Obama administration - "the worst deal ever."
-The 13-year-old U.N. arms embargo is due to expire in October under the 2015 accord that prevents Tehran from developing nuclear weapons in return for sanctions relief.
+The 13-year-old arms embargo is due to expire in October.

 ALSO READ